Skip to content

 Public and prevailing-wage jobs: get the classification right at the punch

-Public and prevailing-wage work is where electricians get bitten, because the rate is not set by you.
-It is set by the wage determination for that trade, in that area, at the time the job was bid, and it usually splits a journeyman from an apprentice at different rates with an apprentice-to-journeyman ratio you have to hold.
-Overtime on those jobs follows its own rules that vary by state and by the determination, so the right move is always to check your state labor agency and the specific wage determination for the job, not to assume one rule covers every project.
+Public and prevailing-wage work is where electricians get bitten, because the rate isn't set by you.
+It's set by the wage determination for that trade, in that area, at the time the job was bid, and it usually splits a journeyman from an apprentice at different rates with an apprentice-to-journeyman ratio you have to hold.

-Clox does not decide your prevailing-wage rate or your overtime rule for you, and it should not.
-What it does is capture the hours cleanly with the person, their classification, and the project attached, so that when your CPA or your payroll system files the certified payroll, the hours are already separated public from private and journeyman from apprentice.
-That is the part software should own.
-The rate math and the filing stay with the people who are supposed to sign them.
+Clox doesn't decide your prevailing-wage rate or your overtime rule for you, and it shouldn't.
+What it does is capture the hours cleanly with the person, their classification, and the project attached.
+When your CPA or your payroll system files the certified payroll, the hours are already separated public from private and journeyman from apprentice.

 This is a workflow guide, not legal advice

 The actual overtime math for a mixed public and private week, including how the weighted rate and the basic-versus-fringe split work, is its own subject.
-We wrote the step-by-step version so you do not have to guess: see how to calculate overtime for prevailing-wage jobs.
+We wrote the step-by-step version so you don't have to guess: see how to calculate overtime for prevailing-wage jobs.
 This guide stays on the workflow that feeds it: clean, tagged, classified hours.

 The trailer tablet: apprentices, a PIN, and no phone required

-Not every electrician wants to run the clock off a personal phone, and on a lot of jobs the apprentices do not need to.
+Not every electrician wants to run the clock off a personal phone, and on a lot of jobs the apprentices don't need to.
 When the crew works out of a job trailer or a gang box at a fixed spot, a shared tablet on the wall is often the cleaner answer.
-In Clox that is the kiosk: a tablet mounted at the trailer, and each person clocks in with their own PIN.
-No personal phone, no app to install on a first-week apprentice's device, no debate about tracking someone's phone.

-kiosk · Hendrix Builders
+kiosk · Donovan Electric

 CLOX KIOSK